 The simple setup takes next to no time and is utterly painless.
 Experts also love that the sound bar includes an infrared repeater; if it blocks the IR signal for your TV, the sound bar will pass it along through an IR emitter on the back of the bar.
 Connectivity includes a coaxial digital audio connection and a pair of optical digital ports, but no HDMI connection and no analog inputs at all.
 The YAS-101 earns 4 stars out of 5 at DigitalTrends.com, as well as 3.5 stars out of 5 at CNET.

 If you have a little more to spend, the Boston Acoustics TVee Model 30 (Est. $400) might be worth considering.
 Reviewers say the dialog clarity and all-around punch of the TVee Model 30 is great for a sound bar.
 One concern is that user reviews are very mixed, with numerous complaints regarding sound bars that developed issues right out of the box or after several months of use, though other owners are perfectly happy.

 The Harman Kardon SB 16 (Est. $500) sounds absolutely excellent, reviews say.
 On the downside, the huge subwoofer could be a non-starter for those who want their sound bar to be heard but not seen.
 In addition, features are sparse; there's not even a remote.

-The Polk SurroundBar 6000 IHT (*Est. $450) is a worthy candidate for the bedroom, reviewers say.
+The Polk SurroundBar 6000 IHT (Est. $500) is a worthy candidate as the best sound bar for a bedroom.
 The sound bar delivers an excellent, distortion-free experience in smaller areas with lots of reflective surfaces, but critics report that it loses its oomph and virtual surround-sound chops in larger expanses and when played at higher volumes.